 Q: What kind of discounts do you offer for military/law enforcement/first responders?

 A: Free Shipping for EMT, Fire, Police, Active Duty Military/National Guard/Coast Guard/Reservists/Military Veterans.
-Just email a picture of your first responders ID card to firstname.lastname@example.org and we will reimburse your shipping on Web orders.
+Just email a picture of your applicable first responders ID card to firstname.lastname@example.org with your corresponding order # and I will reimburse your shipping on Web orders.
 Free Shipping only applies to full-priced orders and is not valid with any coupon codes, sales or promotions.

 Q: What are your order fulfillment lead times?